def-SpaceBar/LogSignal/README.md

 **A lightweight, real-time security monitoring system for Windows environments**

-LogSignal is a Python-based SOAR (Security Orchestration, Automation and Response) tool that monitors Windows Event Logs in real-time, detects security threats using custom rules, and provides a clean dashboard for incident response.
+LogSignal is a Python-based SIEM tool that monitors Windows Event Logs in real-time, detects security threats using custom rules, and provides a clean dashboard for incident response.

 ## ✨ Key Features